Helensburgh: Transport

+Helensburgh is also served by a number of buses.
+These provide links to the Vale of Leven and Carrick Castle.

 A special local form of transport is the paddle steamer Waverley which used to call in to Helensburgh pier during summer sailings.
 It advertises itself as the last sea-going paddle steamer in the world and was launched in 1946 for service from Craigendoran pier; however Craigendoran pier is now derelict, services having been withdrawn in 1972.
 Towards the end of 2018 Helensburgh pier was closed to all maritime craft because of its poor condition, and so there is no certainty as to when calls by the "Waverley" will resume.

+Demographics

+Population and employment

+In 2022 the National Records of Scotland estimated the population of Helensburgh to be 13,230.
+Helensburgh today acts as a commuter town for nearby Glasgow, and also serves as a main shopping centre for the area and for tourists and day trippers attracted to the town's seaside location.
+Helensburgh is also influenced by the presence of the Clyde Naval Base at Faslane on the Gareloch, which is home to the United Kingdom's submarine fleet with their nuclear weapons, as well as a major local employer.

 Religion

 Most of the major Scottish Christian denominations have churches in Helensburgh.
 The biggest of these was the Church of Scotland which by 1880 had 5 congregations in the town, each with its own building.
 However, with falling church attendances, and a vision to rationalise resources to better enable mission, these had all merged by 2015, so that the only Church of Scotland congregation is Helensburgh Parish Church in Colquhoun Square.
 Helensburgh is the largest Church of Scotland Parish in Scotland.

-Since December 2015 the Minister at Helensburgh Parish Church is the Reverend David T. Young.

 The Scottish Catholic Church has a significant influence within the town, with a parish church named St Joseph's on Lomond Street.
 St Joseph's church hall was originally the parish church in Helensburgh.

-It could be argued that the finest church in the town architecturally is St Michael and All Angels at the corner of William Street and West Princes Street.
-This building for the congregation of the Scottish Episcopal Church was designed in 1868 by Sir Robert Rowand Anderson and today it is the town's only category A listed church.
+The St. Michael and All Angels Church holds distinction for being the town's only category A listed church.
+This building for the congregation of the Scottish Episcopal Church was designed in 1868 by Sir Robert Rowand Anderson.